Whole 30 on an Aldi budget makes doing the whole 30 WAY more budget friendly!!

 I have been a big Aldi fan for years now, but let me just say that as of late, they have seriously stepped up their game!!

 Therefore, increasing my Aldi infatuation.
 A great deal of the food they carry is organic plus they also have a lot of baby products now.
-I’ve not used those yet, but I plan to in the future.

 They’re organic, healthy and simply made products have REALLY helped us and our budget out during our Whole 30 Challenge!